DeepNestedSpider/shavian-transliterate-browser-extension/README.md

 ## High Priority and Low Complexity

-Nothing Really
+- [ ] Work on the UI design

 ## High Priority and High Complexity

 - [ ] Modularize Transliteration (to facilitate Engine integration)
 - [ ] Translate 'dechifro-transliterator' Python's Code to JavaScript
-- [ ] Work on the UI design

 ## Low Priority and Low Complexity

-- [ ] Refactor the code and expand comments.
+- [ ] Modify the build process so that it doesn't require a bash script.
 - [ ] Add custom font support.

 ## Low Priority and High Complexity